behrica/blog/_posts/2017-10-01-r-clojure-interop-with-rojure.md

 The first version is released on clojars:
 <https://clojars.org/rojure>

+The code is available on GitHub : <https://github.com/behrica/rojure>

 As it is only a small modification from rincanter, it should be rather stable already.

+I welcome every type of commnents in the issues: <https://github.com/behrica/rojure/issues>